Carroll County Theft Lawyer

 Maryland theft law covers a variety of crimes, from the simple taking of property, such as shoplifting, to more violent crimes such as carjacking.

 Every theft crime has the basic premise that the person charged stole property that they were not entitled to, with the intent to permanently deprive the rightful owner of the property of the use of the property.
 If you have been accused of theft, you should consult a Carroll County theft lawyer to explore your best options.
-A qualified attorney can help mitigate or reduce penalties if the situation calls for it.
+A qualified criminal defense attorney can help mitigate or reduce penalties if the situation calls for it.

 Types of Theft Offenses in Maryland